skylerfutrell/jQuery-form-validation/README.md

-jQuery Form Validation Web App
+⭐ jQuery Form Validation Web App

-Created by Skyler Futrell
+⭐ Created by Skyler Futrell

-Project Overview:
+📌 Project Overview:
-This project is a simple web application that demonstrates how to use the jQuery Validation plugin to validate form fields in real-time.
+This project is a simple webpage that demonstrates how to use the jQuery Validation plugin to validate form fields in real-time.
 The form includes fields for user first name, last name, email, password, ZIP code, age group, and comments.
 The application ensures that all required fields are correctly filled out before submission, providing users with clear error messages when necessary.

-Features:
+🚀 Features:
-  - Client-Side Validation: Real-time validation of form fields using the jQuery Validation plugin.
+✅ Client-Side Validation: Real-time validation of form fields using the jQuery Validation plugin.
-  - Custom Error Messages: Friendly and descriptive error messages for each input field.
+✅ Custom Error Messages: Friendly and descriptive error messages for each input field.
-  - Responsive Design: Styled with CSS to ensure the form looks good on various devices.
+✅ Responsive Design: Styled with CSS to ensure the form looks good on various devices.

-Files:
+📂 Files:
 1. index.html
   - Contains the structure of the web application, including the form and its fields.
 2. styles.css